gemserk/jresourcesmanager/README.md

 	Sound sound = mySound.get();
 	// calling get() a second time will return the same already loaded data.
 	Sound sound = mySound.get();

+### DataSource

+Provides an abstract way to get a stream to the data itself, this class is not necessary in the process but could be useful to reuse DataLoader logic in an easy way, here is the API:

+	DataSource {

+		InputStream getInputStream();

+		String getResourceName();

+		URI getUri();

+	}

+There are three implementations, ClassPathDataSource provides access to class path information, FileSystemDataSource provides access to data in the file system, RemoteDataSource provides information to a remote resource, from the web.
+The idea of this class is to make DataLoaders to use DataSource instead of a String which represents the file path so you could easily change from one source to another when declaring a resource data loader, for example:

+	new SlickSoundLoader(new ClassPathDataSource("data/sounds/mysound.ogg"))
+	// reuse data loader logic by changing the data source new SlickSoundLoader(new RemoteDataSource("http://www.gemserk.com/mygame/sounds/mysound.ogg"))

 ### Dynamic resource reloading